 If he or she has an excess of cash, it is always a good practice to prepay the loan and get some money off your back.

-Some banks have penalty rates which range from 3% to 5% if a customer makes up his mind to prepay his or her loan.
-However, the Reserve Bank of India had announced recently to stop charging a penalty to the customers who decide to prepay and close the loan account, though this only applies if a loan is levied on ‘floating-rate’ basis.
-As most of the loans are on fixed rate basis, the rule is not applicable.
+However, the Reserve Bank of India had announced recently to stop charging a penalty to the customers who decide to prepay and close the loan account after a particular period of time.
+This only applies if the home loan is levied on ‘floating-rate’ basis.

 There are still some private and public sector banks who do not charge an extra penalty to a customer who opts to do so.